sourcegraph/handbook/content/departments/engineering/design/templates/extra-small-template.md

 - Estimate: Less than a day
 - Notes:

-  - When creating the issue, use the label design-estimated-XS
+  - When creating the issue, use the label `design-estimated-XS`
-  - Useful when solving clear, low risk, often lower value problems.
+  - Useful when solving clear, low-risk, often lower-value problems.
 Often a solution is provided by product or engineering.

 ✂️ -------------------------